mlibrary/about-publishing/src/content/stories/elt-reflects-humanity-and-broadens-access-in-its-publishing.md

   text: ''
 story_image:
   alt: >-
-    Two students of color reading a book together in what appears to be a library or study hall.
+    A photograph of two students of color studying from a book together in what appears to be a library or study hall.
   caption: ''
   credit: ''
   file: /assets/istock-1161167462-2.jpg